ppengtang/pcl.pytorch/README.md

 **We embed the [trick](http://pengtang.xyz/publications/0640-supp.pdf) proposed in our [ECCV paper](http://pengtang.xyz/publications/0640.pdf) for better performance.**

-**The final performance of this implementation is mAP xx% and CorLoc xx% on PASCAL VOC 2007 using a single VGG16 model.
+**The final performance of this implementation is mAP 49.2% and CorLoc 65.0% on PASCAL VOC 2007 using a single VGG16 model.
 The results are comparable with the recent state of the arts.**

 ### Introduction